emanzione/mhlab.tech/content/code/backend-services-01-concepting/index.md

 ### Composition of a backend architecture

-My first step when it comes to build something so massive from scratch is to identify requirements and constraints for the architecture I am going to build and functionalities the game needs.
+When it comes to building something so massive from scratch, my first step is to identify requirements and constraints for the architecture that I am going to build for, as well as the functionalities needed for the game.

 So let's proceed by identifying them.

 ##### Requirements and constraints

 - __*Logging*__: storing a trace of what happens in the whole architecture: errors, warnings, unexpected situations, transactions, etc. Everything needed to understand what is going on in the whole system.
-- __*Metrics*__: collecting metrics from the whole architecture: resources usage, load, responsiveness, average response times, errors rateo, etc. Everything needed to understand how the whole system is performing.
+- __*Metrics*__: collecting metrics from the whole architecture: resources usage, load, responsiveness, average response times, error rate, etc. Everything needed to understand how the whole system is performing.
 - __*Scalability*__: the architecture should manage any load without going down or degrading.
 - __*Decoupling*__: all subsystems should be independent from each others.
 This ensures the maximum modularity and...
 - __*Fault tolerance*__: the system should be able to recover from an error and/or from the failure of a subsystem without impacting other subsystems.